communitybig/comm-i3-theme-jolly/README.md

-# Jolly GTK Theme for i3wm
+# Graphite GTK Theme for i3wm

 # Overview
-The Jolly GTK Theme is a modern, clean theme designed to enhance your i3wm desktop environment.
+The Graphite GTK Theme is a modern, clean theme designed to enhance your i3wm desktop environment.
 It provides a consistent visual experience across GTK3 and GTK4 applications while maintaining the minimalist nature of i3.

 # Features
 Complete GTK3 and GTK4 theming